Running Quantum Computers in Discovery Mode: Discovering Dual-Unitary circuits: Interesting Spectral Statistics

 The specific problem discussed above, i.e., the simultaneous minimization of $|z_t(U)|$ for several values of $t$ over a fairly generic parametrized finite-depth circuit, corresponds to choosing non-negative coefficients $\alpha_{n,t}\ge 0$ in Eq.~\eqref{eq:fU_landau}.
 The choice $\alpha_{1,t}=2$, $\alpha_{n>1,t}=0$, yields, in particular, the (negative) time-integrated SFF.

-We consider here the family of circuits with architecture and parametrization shown in \autoref{fig:discover_dual_unitaries}B, with a layer of single-qubit gates followed by a brickwork layer of symmetric two-qubits gates, parametrized as $U_{\rm XYZ} = \exp(\tfrac{i}{4} (J_{\rm x} X X + J_{\rm y} Y Y + J_{\rm z} Z Z))$.
-On suitably adjusting the parameters, this circuit family covers all possible brickwork circuits.
+We consider here the family of circuits with architecture and parametrization shown in \autoref{fig:discover_dual_unitaries}B, with a layer of single-qubit gates followed by a brickwork layer of symmetric two-qubit gates, parametrized as $U_{\rm XYZ} = \exp(\tfrac{i}{4} (J_{\rm x} X X + J_{\rm y} Y Y + J_{\rm z} Z Z))$.
+By suitably adjusting the parameters, this circuit family covers all possible brickwork circuits.
 For the purpose of this work, we evaluate the interest function on a classical computer for small systems with $n\le 14$.
 Since the relative width of circuit-to-circuit fluctuations of $z_t(U)$ does not shrink with increasing system size~\cite{prange1997the}, it is challenging to resolve the variation of $f(U)$ and perform an optimization.

 We have thus upgraded $f(U)$ to an average over an ensemble of circuits with independent and identically distributed Haar-random single-qubit gates, denoted $\overline{\cdot(U)}$.
 Due to disorder averaging, simulating a full adaptive optimization on many parameters, as was done for the DTC in the previous section, is computationally expensive.
-However, we show in \autoref{fig:discover_dual_unitaries}D and E that the interest landscape is concave and attains its maximum at the parameter submanifolds $J_{\rm a} = J_{\rm b} = \pi$ with $a,b=x,y,z$, $a\neq b$, corresponding to the dual-unitarity condition.
+However, we show in \autoref{fig:discover_dual_unitaries}D and E that the interest landscape is locally concave and attains its maximum at the parameter submanifolds $J_{\rm a} = J_{\rm b} = \pi$ with $a,b=x,y,z$, $a\neq b$, corresponding to the dual-unitarity condition.
 This maximum value coincides with the theoretical result attained by fully random unitaries.

 Additional insight on the structure of the landscape of $f(U)$ can be obtained from recent results in the theory of quantum many-body chaos, which predict (assuming periodic boundary conditions)~\cite{chan2018spectral,garratt2021local,yoshimura2025dynamics}